daporte/pb162-hw1/README.md

      */
     Ship hit(int latitude, int longitude);
 ```
 The purpose of this method should be clear.
-However a notable thing are the coordinates which are relative to the dimension of the entire board.
+However a notable things are the coordinates which are relative to the dimension of the entire board.
 Once again the actual javadoc should clarify this.

 Step 3: Implement the runnable program